sage-code/maj/basic.md

 et  | and     | conjunctive
 si  | if      | conditional
-es  | is      | short form of verb = seru ka  | like    | comparative preposition
+es  | is      | short form of verb = seru ca  | like    | comparative preposition
-en  | in      | belong to, is in list

 **symbols**